Journals of Ayn Rand

-Journals of Ayn Rand is a book derived from the private journals of the novelist and philosopher Ayn Rand.
+Journals of Ayn Rand is a book derived from the private journals of the Russian-born American writer and philosopher Ayn Rand.
 Edited by David Harriman with the approval of Rand's estate, it was published in 1997, 15 years after her death.
 Some reviewers considered it an interesting source of information for readers with an interest in Rand, but several scholars criticized Harriman's editing as being too heavy-handed and insufficiently acknowledged in the published text.

 Background

 When Rand died in 1982, her private papers were left to her student and heir Leonard Peikoff.
 Starting in 1983, Peikoff began authorizing the publication of excerpts from her journals and other unpublished writings.
 From 1983 to 1994, several such excerpts appeared in The Objectivist Forum and The Intellectual Activist.
 David Harriman, a physicist and a speaker for the Ayn Rand Institute, edited Rand's journals for publication in book form.
 The hardcover edition of the fully edited Journals of Ayn Rand was published by Dutton in 1997.
 A paperback edition was published by Plume in 1999.